dayseanm04/Enterprise-Windows-AD-and-Server-Administration-Project/11-AI-Assistance-and-Documentation/04-AI-for-Troubleshooting/01-AI-Troubleshoot-AD-User-Login-Issue-on-Domain-Controller.md

 - Only privileged users (such as members of the Domain Admins group) are allowed to log in locally by default

 ---

+## AI Assistance Used

+### After I created a user account in active directory and I tried to login using that account I got this message "This sign-in method you're trying to use isn't allowed.
+For more info, contact your network administrator".